EddieFromAlphaBetas/AestheticBluishTheme/Version 2.0/readme.md

 Here's the source code for Version 2.0 (1.0).
 To be honest, it was supposed to named 1.0 but due to a bug in Firefox side, I have to rename the version and build to
 2.0, in order to release it on AMO.
-Anyways, enjoy!
+Anyways, enjoy looking through the source code :) <3